KuanL1u/kuanl1u.github.io/_posts/2023-03-20-table-of-contents.md

 ---
 layout: post
-title: a post with table of contents
+title: (Hidden Post)a post with table of contents
 date: 2023-03-20 11:59:00-0400
 description: an example of a blog post with table of contents
 categories: sample-posts toc